 Cricket News

-Two teams on the other side of the pole, New Zealand looking to lock in a Super Eight spot by aiming to pick up their third win of the T20 World Cup 2026 while Canada are looking to stay alive after two back-to-back losses.
+Here are two teams whose fortunes could not be more contrasting.
+New Zealand are looking to lock in a Super Eight spot by aiming to pick up their third win of the tournament, while Canada are looking to stay alive after two back-to-back losses.

-Here, we present our preview and predictions for the 31st game of the ICC Men’s T20 World Cup 2026 between Canada and New Zealand
+Here, we present our preview and predictions for Match 31 of the 2026 ICC Men’s T20 World Cup.

 ICC Men’s T20 World Cup 2026 | Match 31: CAN vs NZ | 11:00, February 17, 2026

-Like their batting unit, the bowling has also performed like a well-oiled unit for the Kiwis with their seam attack of Matt Henry, Jacob Duffy and Lockie Ferguson providing early breakthroughs while the spin trio of Mitchell Santner, Rachin Ravindra and Glenn Philips have kept things quiet in the middle overs.
+Like their batting unit, the Kiwi bowling has also performed like a well-oiled unit, with the seam attack of Matt Henry, Jacob Duffy, and Lockie Ferguson providing early breakthroughs, while the spin trio of Mitchell Santner, Ravindra, and Glenn Phillips has kept things quiet during the middle overs.

 Venue: MA Chidambaram Stadium, Chepauk, Chennai